pauldmnn/budget-tracker-project/README.md

 ## Credits
 - Code Institute for the deployment terminal
-- Youtube and Google for various code assistance
+- YouTube and Google for various code assistance